Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They are available in a wide range of sizes.
 They suit women who wear shoe size 5 up to 13.5.

 There are 4 colorful striped versions to choose from, all of which are made from Lycra and nylon.
 As a result, they dry very quickly.
+They may also help prevent varicose veins and blood clots.
+We feel this is the best maternity compression socks out there.

 The Cross Stitch Technology provides support for the arch of the foot, too.